Level 2 Avalanche Course

-This year our Rec Level 2 Avalanche Courses will be hut-based.
 This four-day course is designed for advanced backcountry skiers and riders with a minimum of two full seasons of touring experience.
 Meticulously refined based upon feedback from previous course graduates, this capstone experience represents the pinnacle of training for recreationalists in the United States.
-Students are required to have completed a Rec Level 1 and an Avalanche Rescue course prior to enrollment.
+Students are required to have completed a Level 1 and Avalanche Rescue course prior to enrollment.

 Additional Course Info